fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Add-AzureRmVmssSecret.md

 ## DESCRIPTION
 The **Add-AzureRmVmssSecret** cmdlet adds a secret to the Virtual Machine Scale Set (VMSS).
-The secret must be stored in an azure_2 Key Vault.
+The secret must be stored in an Azure Key Vault.
 For more information relating to Key Vault, see What is Azure Key Vault?https://azure.microsoft.com/en-us/documentation/articles/key-vault-whatis/ (https://azure.microsoft.com/en-us/documentation/articles/key-vault-whatis/).
 For more information about the cmdlets, see Azure Key Vault Cmdletshttps://msdn.microsoft.com/library/azure/dn868052.aspx(https://msdn.microsoft.com/library/azure/dn868052.aspx) in the Microsoft Developer Network library or the Set-AzureKeyVaultSecret cmdlet.